kavya-agrwl/HuffmanEncode/README.md

 Users can input data to be encoded or decoded, and see the results.

 index.php
 Handles server-side interactions if any server-side processing is required.
-(Not detailed in the project description).

 sample.txt
 A sample text file to test the encoding and decoding functionality.